 Circular Diffusion Model of Continuous Report

+Note.
+In this diagram, the hitting point, Xθ, is the decision outcome and the hitting time, Ta,is the decision time.
+The drift rate is vector-valued and consists of two components, (μ1, μ2), which jointly specify its magnitude and direction.
+In polar coordinates the magnitude is represented by the drift norm ||μ|| and direction is represented by the phase angle θμ The noisy sample path represents evidence accumulation on a single experimental trial.
+From P. L. Smith (2016).
+“Diffusion theory of decision making in continuous report’ Psychological review, 123, 425-451.
+Figure 2.
+Copyright American Psychological Association.

 When the drift rate and the decision criterion are fixed across trials, the circular diffusion model predicts that the decision outcomes follow a von Mises distribution.
 The dispersion of outcomes in the von Mises distribution depends on a precision parameter, κ, which is jointly a function of the drift norm, ||μ||, the decision criterion, a, and the noise in the evidence accumulation process, σ2: